AJH914/cis3760/README.md

 **NOTE:** any additional formatting applied to the json file to be parsed has the potential to cause unexpected behaviour and break the parser.

-### scheduler
+# Excel Scheduler

 After running json-to-csv, import the 2 csv files into the scheduler.xlsm file by using `=` as the delimiter.
+You can do this by clicking "Data" in the menu bar then "From Text/CSV".
+Ensure that each csv is imported onto it's own sheet named `sections` and `meetings` as appropriate.

 To add courses to the schedule, add the courses with the correct section code in the assigned space on the timetable sheet.